 Disease Outbreak: Ohio Deer Dying

-The Ohio Department of Natural Resources (ODNR) has reported an outbreak of epizootic hemorrhagic disease, or EHD, in whitetail deer in several counties across the state.
+The Ohio Department of Natural Resources (ODNR) has reported an outbreak of epizootic hemorrhagic disease, or EHD, in white-tailed deer in several counties across the state.

 This deadly disease is caused by infected midges, which are small flies, coming into contact with deer and transferring the virus through bites.
-Within five days, deer will begin experiencing symptoms, including death.
+Deer begin experiencing symptoms within 10 days.
+Many deer die within 36 hours of the onset of symptoms.
 However, there is no cause for panic as EHD is not transferable to humans or livestock.

-Athens and Washington counties are seeing the most extensive reports of dead and sick deer, with more than 50 reports of unhealthy animals coming from near the Pennsylvania border.
+Athens, Washington, and Meigs counties in southeast Ohio are experiencing the most extensive reports of dead and sick deer.
 The Ohio Division of Wildlife has found a high prevalence of confirmed EHD cases in southeastern and southwestern counties.

 Spot Something?
 Report It.